-In order to complete the program, apprentices must attend an eight hour First Aid/CPR course and they must accumulate, at their own convenience, 80 total hours of Environmental Remediation/Safety training.
+In order to complete the program, at their own convenience, 80 total hours of Environmental Remediation/Safety training.
 Apprentices may choose from the following list of courses which are normally offered at the Training Center several times throughout the year.

 Practical on-the-job experience is a must in any occupation and the Construction Craft Laborers' Trade is no exception.
 During this portion of the program, apprentices are paid their appropriate wage rate while receiving on-the-job training under actual working conditions on a construction project.
 Apprentices are required to accumulate 4000 hours of on-the-job training as outlined below.

 Power Tool Operation and Preventive Maintenance

 All other Skills Traditionally Performed by Construction Craft Laborers'

 The established rate of pay for the Apprenticeship Program will be a percentage of the Journayman's Rate, based on the number of on-the-job training hours they have accumulated below.